 MYTH: The real estate market downturn and the foreclosure crisis have made homes affordable – we don’t need to support the creation of affordable homes in Rhode Island.

 FACT: HousingWorks RI commissioned Hart Research Associates, a leading national survey research firm, to conduct a telephone survey of 500 registered voters in Rhode Island.
 The research dispelled the myth that voters see the real estate market downturn as having solved Rhode Island’s affordable housing crisis.

 Distressed properties often seem like a deal, but many of these homes are in poor condition requiring extensive and costly improvements to make them livable.

-FACT: This is one of the most common and misleading misconceptions about affordable homes and one of the biggest concerns raised over the development of affordable homes.
-For several years, sufficient research has disproven these false notions.
-Architectural standards and adequate maintenance strongly influence property values.
 Properly maintained affordable housing developments, designed and built with sensitivity to the architectural and aesthetic standards desired by the community, may even increase the property values.

 FACT: The current economic times have made it even more likely that you know someone who is either struggling to find a home they can afford or to afford the home they currently have.
 According to federal and state standards, a household should spend no more than 30 percent of its income on housing costs, including utilities; otherwise, families may not have enough income for other basic necessities such as food, clothing, transportation, medical care and education.
 In 2020, more than a third of Rhode Island households, or 140,535, were housing cost burdened.
 Of these households, nearly 43 percent are severely cost burdened, spending more than 50 percent of their income on housing costs.